-In addition to these two overarching priorities, the Department identifies the following five specific priorities as our highest priority selection criteria for the FY07 PSGP:
+In addition to these two overarching priorities, the Department has identified the following four points as its priority selection criteria for FY 2008 PSGP:

-- 1. Enhancing Maritime Domain Awareness (MDA).
+- Enhancing Maritime Domain Awareness (MDA).
 MDA is the critical enabler that allows leaders at all levels to make effective decisions and act early against threats to the security of the Nation's seaports.
-In support of the National Strategy for Maritime Security, port areas should seek to enhance their MDA through projects that address knowledge capabilities within the maritime domain (e.g., access control/standardized credentialing, command and control, communications and enhanced intelligence sharing and analysis). - 2.
-Enhancing prevention, protection, response and recovery capabilities.
-Port areas should seek to enhance their capabilities to prevent, detect, respond to and recover from terrorist attacks employing improvised explosive devices (IEDs), as well as attacks that employ other non-conventional weapons.
-Of particular concern in the port environment are attacks that employ IEDs delivered via small craft (similar to the attack on the USS Cole), by underwater swimmers (such as underwater mines) or on ferries (both passenger and vehicle).

-- 3. Training and exercises.
-Port areas should seek to ensure that appropriate capabilities exist among staff and managers, and regularly test these capabilities through a program of emergency drills and exercises.
-Emergency drills and exercises (such as the TSA Port Security Exercise Training Program) test operational protocols that would be implemented in the event of a terrorist attack, and consist of live situational exercises involving various threat and disaster scenarios, table top exercises, and methods for implementing lessons learned. - 4.
+In support of the National Strategy for Maritime Security, port areas should seek to enhance their MDA through projects that address knowledge capabilities within the maritime domain.
+This could include access control/standardized credentialing, command and control, communications, and enhanced intelligence sharing and analysis. - 2.
+Enhancing Improvised Explosive Device (IED) prevention, protection, response and recovery capabilities.
+Port areas should seek to enhance their capabilities to prevent, detect, respond to and recover from terrorist attacks employing IEDs and/or other non-conventional weapons.
+Of particular concern in the port environment are attacks that employ IEDs delivered via small craft (similar to the attack on the USS Cole), by underwater swimmers (such as underwater mines) or on ferries (both passenger and vehicle). - 3.
+Training and exercises.
+Port areas should first seek to ensure that appropriate capabilities exist among staff and managers, and then regularly test these capabilities through emergency drills and exercises.
+Emergency drills and exercises (such as those in the Transportation Security Administration (TSA) Port Security Exercise Training Program) test operational protocols that would be implemented in the event of a terrorist attack.
+The efforts include live situational exercises involving various threat and disaster scenarios, table-top exercises, and methods for implementing lessons learned. - 4.
 Efforts supporting implementation of the Transportation Worker Identification Credential (TWIC).
-The TWIC is a Congressionally-mandated security program by which DHS will conduct appropriate background investigations and issue biometrically enabled and secure identification cards for individuals requiring unescorted access to U.S. port facilities.
-Regulations outlining the initial phase of this program (card issuance) were issued by the Transportation Security Administration (TSA) in cooperation with the Coast Guard on January 1, 2007.
-Additional detail about the TWIC program is found in Appendix 2. - 5.
-Efforts in support of the national preparedness architecture.
-Port areas are encouraged to take steps to embrace any of the national preparedness architecture priorities, several of which have already been highlighted as priorities.
-The following six national priorities are particularly relevant: expanding regional collaboration; implementing as appropriate elements of the National Strategy for Maritime Security, the National Incident Management System, the National Response Plan and the National Infrastructure Protection Plan and its corresponding Transportation Sector Security Plan; strengthening information sharing and collaboration capabilities; enhancing interoperable communications capabilities; strengthening CBRNE detection and response capabilities; and improving planning and citizen preparedness capabilities.
+The TWIC is a congressionally mandated security program through which DHS will conduct appropriate background investigations and issue biometrically enabled and secure identification cards for individuals requiring unescorted access to US port facilities.
+Regulations outlining the initial phase of this program (card issuance) were issued by TSA in cooperation with the Coast Guard on January 25, 2007.
+Additional detail about the TWIC program is found in Appendix B.

-D. Allowable Expenses.
+C. Allowable Expenses.

 Specific investments made in support of the funding priorities discussed above generally fall into one of four categories.
-FY07 PSGP allowable costs are therefore divided into the following four categories:
+FY 2008 PSGP allowable costs therefore fall into one of the following areas:

-- 1. Maritime Domain Awareness
+- 1. Maritime Domain Awareness/TWIC

 - 2. IED prevention, protection, response and recovery capabilities

 - 3. Training and exercises

 - 4. Management and administration

-Appendix 2 provides additional detail about each of these four allowable expense categories, additional guidance on other allowable costs (i.e. guidance on canines, employee identification programs, etc.), as well as a section that identifies several specifically unallowed cost items.
+Appendix B provides additional detail about each of these four allowable expense categories, additional guidance on other allowable costs (i.e. guidance on canines, employee identification programs, etc.), as well as a section that identifies several specifically unallowed cost items.